The holonomy Lie $\infty$-groupoid of a singular foliation I: Proof of Theorem

-{\textbf{Step 2.}} So far, this corresponds to the construction in \cite{AS} of the path-holonomy atlas in \cite{AS} when the vector bundle $ E_{-1}$ is trivial, see \cite[\S 2.5.2]{LLL} for a description enlarged to the present context.
-It is still not a Lie $\infty$-groupoid up to order $1$ since $ K_1'$ is a disjoint union of manifolds which are not all of the same dimension (and moreover, their dimensions are even not bounded).
+{\textbf{Step 2.}} $K_1'$ is still not a Lie $\infty$-groupoid up to order $1$ since $ K_1'$ is a disjoint union of manifolds which are not all of the same dimension (and moreover, their dimensions are even not bounded).
 To solve this issue, we apply Theorem \ref{th:reducedimension}.
-Since $\mathcal F$ admits a geometric resolution, bi-vertical vector fields form a singular foliation on $ K_1$ by Proposition \ref{prop:biss_anchored}.
+Since $\mathcal F$ admits a geometric resolution, bi-vertical vector fields form a singular foliation on by Lemma \ref{lem:anchoredbundleforbivertical}.
 Moreover, the codimension of the leaves of this singular foliation are bounded by the integer described in Equation \eqref{eq:dim:min}.
 This integer is smaller than the dimension of $E_{-1}$, seen as a manifold, i.e., the sum of the dimension of $M$ with the rank of $E_{-1}$.
-By Theorem \ref{th:reducedimension}, there exists, for all $ n \geq 2$, a submanifold $\mathcal{A}_n \subset \mathcal U_{E_{-1}}^{\pm} * \cdots * \mathcal U_{E_{-1}}^{\pm} $ ($n$ times), made of connected submanifolds of dimension $\mathrm{dim}(M)+\mathrm{rk}(E_{-1})$, that satisfies the following two properties: each submanifold intersects cleanly the bi-vertical singular foliation and each leaf of the bi-vertical singular foliation is intersected at least one: as stated in Theorem \ref{th:reducedimension}, this implies that $ \mathcal A_n$ is a bi-submersion equivalent to $ \mathcal U_{E_{-1}}^{\pm} * \cdots * \mathcal U_{E_{-1}}^{\pm} $ ($n$ times).
+By Theorem \ref{th:reducedimension}, there exists, for all $ n \geq 2$, a submanifold $\mathcal{A}_n \subset \mathcal U_{E_{-1}}^{\pm} * \cdots * \mathcal U_{E_{-1}}^{\pm} $ ($n$ times), made of connected submanifolds of dimension $\mathrm{dim}(M)+\mathrm{rk}(E_{-1})$, that satisfies the following two properties: each submanifold intersects cleanly the bi-vertical singular foliation and each leaf of the bi-vertical singular foliation is intersected at least once: as stated in Theorem \ref{th:reducedimension}, this implies that $ \mathcal A_n$ is a bi-submersion equivalent to $ \mathcal U_{E_{-1}}^{\pm} * \cdots * \mathcal U_{E_{-1}}^{\pm} $ ($n$ times).

 {\textbf{Step 3.}} We choose $K_1$ to be the union of $\mathcal U_{E_{-1}}$, $ \mathcal U_{E_{-1}}^{-1}$ with all the submanifolds $\mathcal A_n$ for $n \geq 2$.
 We still denote by $ d_0^1$ and $ d_1^1$ the source and target maps obtained by restrictions of the same maps.
 The manifold $K_1$ hence constructed is again a bi-submersion, and it is equivalent to $ K_1'$.
 Moreover, a unit map still exists, since $\mathcal U_{E_{-1}}$ still belongs to that atlas, and since the zero section is a unit map.